-As I mentioned firstly, I was drawn to this game because of the giant adorable animal, upon watching a trailer I then realised that it was a 3D, puzzle, platformer game – 3 of my most played genres in video games so I had to give it a go.
+As I mentioned, I was drawn to this game because of the giant adorable animal.
+Upon watching a trailer I then realised that it was a 3D, puzzle, platformer game – 3 of my most played genres in video games so I had to give it a go.
 Once I had played the game though, I realised that it was unlike anything I had ever played before!
-It became apparent to me very early on that you actually only play as one character, Trico is there to assist you however he is completely his own character – which is a blessing and a curse, more on that later.
+It became apparent to me very early on that you actually only play as one character and Trico is there to assist you but he is completely his own character – which is a blessing and a curse, more on that later.

-Let’s start with the features and elements that I was pleased with, firstly; Trico reminded me a lot of my own dog, Which isn’t a big deal to some but it meant that I got attached to Trico easily, I became more invested in the game.
-For those of you who don’t know there is in fact a petting option, you can and sometimes have to give Trico a stroke and you bet I made full use of that feature.
+Let’s start with the features and elements that I was pleased with.
+Firstly; Trico reminded me a lot of my own dog, Which isn’t a big deal to some but it meant that I got attached to Trico easily and I became more invested in the game.
+For those of you who don’t know, there is in fact a petting option.
+You can and sometimes have to give Trico a stroke and you bet I made full use of that feature.
 He also interacted and moved exactly how a dog would – again this isn’t a big deal to some but as an ex-animation student it was nice to see the clear reference taken for the animal.
 Trico whines, he headbutts for attention, he sniffs the air, he even doggie paddles!
 Trico can also be seen tripping over things, becoming startled and not quite reaching the jump he was aiming for which again, makes him all that more realistic.
-The same could be said for the boy, he often scrambled, tripped and skid if you ran too fast of suddenly changed direction, he even limps if he falls from a great height and his voice changes in each situation – meaning it was quiet during sentimental scenes and panicked during intense ones.
-The game itself felt like a cinematic event, everything was grand with stunning features and amazing depth, I’m not even afraid of heights but even I got a little nervous looking over the edge of buildings, it’s seriously an experience in itself!
-I was so into this game.
-Just to note; the game is in fact entirely in another language, it may be Japanese it may be its own language – it’s never actually mentioned but seeing as the studio that developed it are Japanese, it’s most likely Japanese dialogue with English subtitles.
+The same could be said for the boy, he often scrambled, tripped and skid if you ran too fast or suddenly changed direction.
+He even limps if he falls from a great height and his voice changes in each situation – meaning it was quiet during sentimental scenes and panicked during intense ones.
+The game itself felt like a cinematic event, everything was grand with stunning features and amazing depth.
+I’m not even afraid of heights but even I got a little nervous looking over the edge of buildings, it’s seriously an experience in itself!
+Just to note; the game is in fact entirely in another language, it may be Japanese, it may be its own language – it’s never actually mentioned but seeing as the studio that developed it are Japanese, it’s most likely Japanese dialogue with English subtitles.